krakrukra/LocalTrack/README.md

 you will need to modify USART1 configuration in main.c and peripheral.c files.

 Device has a 3000mAh li-po battery and can function with battery voltage above 3V.
-If lower voltage is detected, device enters sleepmode until the power switch is
+If lower voltage is detected, device enters low battery mode and waits until
-set OFF and battery recharged.
+the battery is recharged.
 Current consumption while tracking is around 40mA;
 while waiting in sleepmode (eg. due to lack of movement) it is less than 1mA.
 This results in about 70 hours of active tracking before battery is depleted.
 Battery can be charged via USB with up to 1A of current, so make sure to pick